 VAGINAL BIRTH AFTER CESAREAN DELIVERY (VBAC)

 Some women who have had a cesarean birth before may be given the option to give birth vaginally which is known as a Vaginal Birth after Cesarean Delivery (VBAC).
 The decision to attempt a VBAC depends on many different aspects of a patient’s history.

 Factors include the type of incision used during a previous cesarean delivery, the number of previous cesarean deliveries, medical conditions that make a vaginal delivery risky for the mother or baby, the type of hospital chosen for delivery and other factors.
-Talk to your Rosemark obstetrician or nurse-midwife about your options.
+Talk to your Rosemark obstetrician or certified nurse-midwife about your options.

 When a VBAC is the chosen method of delivery the attempt to give birth vaginally is termed Trial of Labor after a Cesarean (TOLAC).
 It is, in fact, a trial of delivery which may quickly turn to a cesarean delivery in case of complications.